Shadows / Blender

 Shadow Filtering Types

 Shadows in Verge3D look very differently depending on what shadow map filtering algorithm is in use.
-The Shadow Map Filtering property located on the Render Properties tab is used to specify the algorithm.
+The Shadow Filtering property located on the Render Properties tab is used to specify the algorithm.

 Basic